 Yet doing it all on your own isn't exactly a bed of roses, either.
 Have you ever had a neighbor whose garage was completely full except for a path to his house's entrance (the primary storage area)?
 Their habits of keeping everything could continue at work, where they treat network drives like a garage ready to be filled up.

 Because you can't really follow your employees home to see who will be likely offenders, you may have to resort to implementing quotas across all applications and users.
 But the low price of disk drives has caused quite a few shops to back away from quotas.
-Politically,
+Politically, it's easier to fix the problem with hardware.

 Additionally, quotas often imply chargebacks, and this results in an accounting system aimed at penalizing offenders.
 But how can a service-oriented IT department charge additional money for users surpassing their SLAs when the application owners are constantly threatening to outsource their IT needs?
 The end result is that you continue to just throw hardware at the problem and keep asking for more money.